wp-plugins/wp-lister-for-ebay/readme.txt

 = What are the requirements to run WP-Lister? =

-WP-Lister requires a recent version of WordPress (3.3+) with  WooCommerce, WP e-Commerce or Shopp installed.
+WP-Lister requires a recent version of WordPress (3.3+) with  WooCommerce, WP e-Commerce, MarketPress or Shopp installed.
 Your server needs to have cURL support and PHP 5.2 or better.

 = I use products variations on my site but eBay doesn’t allow variations in the selected category.
 How can I find out in which categories variations are allowed? =

 To learn more about variations and allowed categories you should visit this page: http://pages.ebay.com/help/sell/listing-variations.html.
 There you will find a link to eBay’s look up table for categories allowing variations.
+If you can only list to categories where no variations are allowed, consider purchasing WP-Lister Pro which can split variations into single listings.

+= Are there any more FAQ? =

+Yes, there are more questions and answers on http://www.wplab.de/plugins/wp-lister/faq/

+= Any plans for WP-Lister for Amazon? =

+You bet ;-)

 == Screenshots ==